Thermal and optical conductivity in the Holstein model at half filling and at finite temperature in the Luttinger-liquid and charge-density-wave regime: Supplementary material

-\textit{Convergence of the algorithm.} In this work, we calculate the time-dependent correlation functions at finite temperatures using matrix-product states with purification~\cite{verstrate2004,schollwock2011density}.
+\textit{Convergence of the algorithm.} In this work, we calculate the time-dependent correlation functions at finite temperatures using matrix-product states (MPSs) with purification~\cite{verstrate2004,schollwock2011density}.
 For the imaginary time-evolution, we use the two-site time-dependent variational principle (TDVP) algorithm~\cite{haegeman_11,haegeman_16} with local basis optimization (LBO)~\cite{zhang98}.
-When we carry out the singular-value decompositions, we truncate based on the singular values $s_{\eta}$ such that